magento/devdocs/guides/v2.1/release-notes/anonymous-api-security.md

 For this reason, by default, Magento 2 now prevents anonymous users from accessing the APIs that could reveal sensitive information.
 When the feature is enabled, the user must have administrator privileges to execute the affected APIs.

-The following table lists the APIs that are no longer available to the anonymous user by default:
+The following table lists the APIs that are no longer available to an anonymous user by default:

 | Product | Module | API | Action |
 | --- | --- | --- | --- |